Action. An event performed by an intentional agent; behavior at a higher level of description.

 Useful.
 Facilitating survival, reproduction, well-being, or goal achievement.

 Value.
-A belief of the form “X is good,” whereby X is an abstract concept.
+A belief of the form “X is good,” whereby X is an abstract concept; a distilled form of wisdom.

 Well-being.
-A positive state of one’s mind and life, associated with pleasure, happiness, meaning, fulfillment, and flourishing.
+A positive state of one’s mind and life, associated with pleasure, happiness, meaning, fulfillment, and flourishing; the highest good.

 Will.
 A mental state, determined by values and goals, that aims at an action.